Sajjangarh Monsoon Palace — Best Views in Udaipur

 More crowded.
 The sun sets behind you, not over the lakes, so the water does not get that cinematic glow.
 You are sharing the terrace.

-Good for first-timers who want the panorama without the early alarm.
-But if you can manage dawn, manage dawn.
+Good for first-timers who want the panorama without the morning rush.
+But if you can manage gate opening, manage gate opening.

 The view from the top changes dramatically with the season — full lakes in winter, misty hills in monsoon.
 Our best time to visit Udaipur guide breaks down what each month looks like from up here.